di-unternehmer/DIU.MagicWand/README.md

 *The original development and the public-releases of this package is generously sponsored by https://www.sitegeist.de.*

-### This package has been modified by DIU for using Amazon AWS Lambda functions to import SQL dumps
+### This package has been modified by DIU for using Amazon AWS Lambda functions to import SQL dumps (Node 12.x)

 * christian.schwahn@di-unternehmer.com